Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ### Clone GitHub Repository

 The very first step is to clone the [GitHub repository](https://github.com/Snowflake-Labs/sfguide-getting-started-with-snowflake-feature-store).
-This repository contains all the code you will need to successfully complete this QuickStart Guide.
+This repository contains all the code you will need to successfully complete this Guide.

 Using HTTPS: